GBrachetta/guillermo/README.md

 The main goals of the site for the owner are:

-- Showcase their activities.
+- Showcase his activities.
-- Let the visitor know about who they are, what they do and when.
+- Let the visitor know about who he is, what he does and when.
-- Offer a platform to display their work and sell it.
+- Offer a platform to display his work and sell it.
 - Give a clear way to get in touch and be contacted.
-- Promote their concerts and activities by offering clear information of past and future engagements.
+- Promote his concerts and activities by offering clear information of past and future engagements.
 - Spread the love for baroque music in general and harpsichord in particular.

 The main goals of the site for the visitors are:

 - Get to know and connect with the artist.
 - Know clearly where and when they can attend one of their concerts.
-- Discover how they present themselves by looking at the media album.
+- Discover how he presents himself by looking at the media album.
-- Have a preview of their art by watching their videos.
+- Have a preview of his art by watching his videos.
-- Discover what CDs they offer on sale and be able to purchase them from home.
+- Discover what CDs he offers on sale and be able to securely purchase them from home.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>